Rosskon1023/Bingr/README.md

 # Bingr

 Bingr is a full CRUD application that allows the user to:
+Personal:
     - Login to their very own Bingr profile
     - Add their own list of movies/shows
         - Maintain and track movies and shows that you have watched (Bing'd it!) or want to watch (Up next!)
-- Rate Bing'd movies and shows and keep track of your watched program ratings
+    - Rate Bing'd movies and shows and view your watched movie/show ratings
     - Edit ratings and watched status
     - Delete movies/shows from their profile
+Social:
+    - Add Friends that have a Bingr account by their username
+    - View your friends movies, shows and user ratings
+    - Use your friends' pages as a "discover" page and add shows/movies to your list directly from theirs!

 ## Technologies Used